ruby-processing/propane/_methods/key_pressed.md

 layout: post
 title:  "key_pressed"
 ---
-In vanilla processing [keyPressed][keyPressed] is both a variable and a method, for jruby_art the boolean variable is available as `key_pressed?`, whereas you can create events/operations that occur on key pressed by adding a `key_pressed` method as below:-
+In vanilla processing [keyPressed][keyPressed] is both a variable and a method, for propane the boolean variable is available as `key_pressed?`, whereas you can create events/operations that occur on key pressed by adding a `key_pressed` method as below:-

 {% highlight ruby %}
 def key_pressed